sebajara/covid19/USA_STATE_RATES.md

 inferring the derivative of the log of the data (growth-rate).
 I also present infer the growth-rate for the total number of test and deaths, although I have no reason to expect them to follow an exponential function (perhaps deaths?).
-NOTE: errors on the posteriors are likely to be underestimated.
+NOTE: errors on the log-rates are likely to be underestimated.

 ## Preliminary analysis

 * Overall we can appreciate a reduction in the posive cases growth-rate, most likely as a result of the measures taken.
-* Some states appear to vary on the quality of their reporting or data gathering efforts.
-How to correct for it?
+* Are the total tests gr-rates positives gr-rates correlated?
+It appears so in some cases.
+Need to account for possible delays in the reporing or data collection.
-* The dynamics on the number of tests seems highly arbitrary (other than a loose correlation with number of cases).
+* Death rates seem to decrease or remain relatively flat.
+Hard to say if "sharp" transitions observed are due to low numbers (just random), or details on how the data was reported/collected.
+We should wait for a few more weeks.

 It is easy to see how overall rates begin to decrease from the second half of March.
 Animation: